-- Mr. Spears, together with partners Linda Imes and Charlita Mays, represented Columbia University in a qui tam proceeding commenced against it in the Southern District of New York relating to Medicaid charges by a University hospital.
+- Mr. Spears represented Columbia University in a qui tam proceeding commenced against it in the Southern District of New York relating to Medicaid charges by a University hospital.

 - Mr. Spears represented Genentech in a products liability case in New York State Court relating to the patented drug Xolair.
 The firm succeeded in having the case dismissed.

 - Mr. Spears represented a public company as a defendant in a class action securities fraud case in a jury trial in the Southern District of New York.
 The jury returned a verdict for the firm’s client on all claims against it.

 Mr. Spears specializes in criminal cases involving sophisticated business and financial dealings and complex legal issues.
 Mr. Spears was named by Chambers & Partners as a “Leading Individual” in White-Collar Crime & Government Investigations.
 Chambers noted that Mr. Spears “enjoys an excellent reputation in the market for his strong white-collar expertise” and reported praise from sources that he is “tenacious with an amazing success rate” and has the “ability to anticipate problems and come up with solutions for his clients.”
 Mr. Spears is also named as a leading individual in Who’s Who Legal: Business Crime Defence.